-\subsection{The structure of the paper}
+\subsection{The Structure of the Paper}

-In Sec.~\ref{PrePostclassical} we consider the problems of post-classical data analysis in very high-dimensional spaces, where classical statistical methods seem to be useless because in high dimensions we will never have enough data points.
-We begin with Donoho's definition of post-classical problems, where the number of attributes is greater than the number of data points \cite{Donoho2000}, discuss alternative definitions and preprocessing of such data.
-In particular, we discuss the following preprocessing operations: \begin{itemize} \item Correlation transformation; \item PCA; \item Supervised PCA; \item Semi-supervised PCA; \item Transfer Component Analysis (TCA); \item The novel expectation-maximization Domain Adaptation PCA (`DAPCA'). \end{itemize}
+In Section~\ref{Postclassical} we briefly discuss the phenomenon of post-classical data.
+We begin with Donoho's definition of post-classical data analysis problems, where the number of attributes is greater than the number of data points \cite{Donoho2000}.
+Then we discuss alternative definitions and end with a real case study that started with a dataset in the dimension $ 5 \times 10^5 $ and ended with five features that give an effective solution to the initial classification problem.

-In Sec.~\ref{StochFineGrain} the stochastic separation theorems for the data distributions with fine-grained structure are formulated and proved.
+Section~\ref{StochFineGrain} includes the main theoretical results of the paper, the stochastic separation theorems for the data distributions with fine-grained structure.
 For these theorems, we model clusters by geometric bodies (balls or ellipsoids) and work with distributions of ellipsoids in high dimensions.
 The hierarchical structure of data universe is introduced where each data cluster has a granular internal structure, etc. Separation theorems in infinite-dimensional limits are proven under assumptions of compact embedding of patterns into data space.

-Sec.~\ref{Multicluster} represents the structure of correctors for multiple clusters of errors (multi-correctors).
-For such data sets, several elementary correctors and a dispatcher are required, which distributes situations for analysis to the most appropriate elementary corrector.
+In Section~\ref{Multicluster}, the algorithms (multi-correctors) for corrections of AI errors that work for multiple clusters of error are developed and tested.
+For such datasets, several elementary correctors and a dispatcher are required, which distributes situations for analysis to the most appropriate elementary corrector.
 In multi-corrector, each elementary corrector separates its own area of high-risk error situations and contains an alternative rule for making decisions in situations from this area.
-The input signals of the correctors are the input, internal and output signals of the AI system to be corrected, as well as any other available attributes of the situation.
+The input signals of the correctors are the input, internal, and output signals of the AI system to be corrected as well as any other available attributes of the situation.
 The system of correctors is controlled by a dispatcher, which is formed on the basis of a cluster analysis of errors and distributes the situations specified by the signal vectors between elementary correctors for evaluation and, if necessary, correction.